 Above: A vintage couch and a glass mushroom lamp, sourced on eBay.
 Through the doorway is the front guest bedroom.

-in the front bedroom, the couple removed layers of wallpaper to reveal &am 32
+in the front bedroom, layers of wallpaper were removed to reveal &#8\2\20;t 32

 the switch plates and outlet covers throughout the house are from liberty tool, 33

-Above: The switch plates and outlet covers throughout the house are from Liberty Tool, “in the town of Liberty, just up the road,” Lafleur says, where she rifles through buckets of salvaged hardware.
+Above: The switch plates and outlet covers throughout the house are from Liberty Tool, “in the town of Liberty, just up the road,” Katee says, where she rifles through buckets of salvaged hardware.
 “I also had begun a collection when I lived in the Bay Area, scouring places like the Alameda Flea Market,” she says.

 the deacon&#8\2\17;s bench was originally &#8\2\20;in a grange hall in 34